TheYuriG/blog_lessons/discord_create_channels/README.md

 		});

 		try {
-			// Now create the channel in the server. await interaction.guild.channels.create({
+			// Now create the Channel in the server. await interaction.guild.channels.create({
-				name: 'new', // The name given to the channel
+				name: 'new', // The name given to the Channel
-				type: ChannelType.GuildText, // The type of the channel created.
+				type: ChannelType.GuildText, // The type of the Channel created.
-				// Since "text" is the default channel created, this could be ommitted });
+				// Since "text" is the default Channel created, this could be ommitted });
-			// Notice how we are creating a channel in the list of channels
+			// Notice how we are creating a Channel in the list of Channels
 			// of the server.
-This will cause the channel to spawn at the top
+This will cause the Channel to spawn at the top
-			// of the channels list, without belonging to any categories (more on that later)
+			// of the Channels list, without belonging to any Categories (more on that later)

-			// If we managed to create the channel, edit the initial response with
+			// If we managed to create the Channel, edit the initial response with
 			// a success message
 			await interaction.editReply({
 				content: 'Your channel was successfully created!',
 			});
 		} catch (error) {
-			// If an error occurred and we were not able to create the channel
+			// If an error occurred and we were not able to create the Channel
 			// the bot is most likely received the "Missing Permissions" error.
 			// Log the error to the console console.log(error);